 In the past few months, the automotive world has been faced with one recall after another.
 Of late, the focus has shifted to Takata airbag recalls from General Motors recalls.
 Takata is a Japan-based auto supplier which provided automobile manufacturers with almost 25% of the inflators utilized in activating airbags in case of an accident.
 Takata airbags faults are not just limited to a specific car manufacturer.
 They affect all car brands that were supplied with the airbags.

-Though airbags have been quite helpful in minimizing the injuries that drivers and passengers are befallen with, recently uncovered faults pose a serious threat to motorists.
-The National Highway Traffic Safety Administration (federal agency accountable for automotive safety) has authorized Takata airbag recalls and has also expressed its concerns regarding the delays in Takata airbag recalls.
+Though airbags have been quite helpful in minimizing the injuries that befall drivers and passengers, recently uncovered faults pose a serious threat to motorists.
+The National Highway Traffic Safety Administration (federal agency accountable for automotive safety) has authorized Takata airbag recalls and expressed its concerns regarding the delays in Takata airbag recalls.
 Additionally, the Administration has urged Takata to hasten its production of completely safe airbag replacements.

 Takata airbags have also been linked to numerous severe and minor injuries and at least eight deaths.
 The inflators utilized in faulty Takata airbags have the potential of sending metal chips into the torsos and faces of the drivers and passengers.
-If this, unfortunately, happens to you, you definitely need to seek professional advice.
-There are experienced car accident attorneys ready to represent you and make sure you are well compensated for this.
-All you need to do is to make that call.
+If this, unfortunately, happened to you, seek professional advice.
+There are experienced car accident attorneys ready to represent you and make sure you are well compensated.

-The main issue regarding the Takata airbags is that they have the potential of severely injuring, maiming or even seriously wounding drivers and passengers.
-One of the most recent and greatest airbag recall involving more than 14 million cars was founded on revelations that the inflators used in the airbag were capable of bursting and sending shrapnel into the bodies of the passengers and drivers.
+The main issue regarding the Takata airbags is their potential to severely injury, maim, or wound drivers and passengers.
+One of the most recent airbag recalls involving more than 14 million cars was founded on revelations that the inflators used in the airbag were capable of bursting and sending shrapnel into the bodies of the passengers and drivers.

 The Takata airbags are particularly dangerous in humid conditions and regions.
 In such environments, their possibility of malfunctioning when activated is quite high.
 Six different airbag rupturing events in the humid states like Florida and Puerto Rico have been compiled by NHTSA.